Schentrup-Software/Automatic-Stock-Trader/README.md

 Risk: :dragon_face:
 Possible reward: :moneybag:

-If the price increases for 2 conseutive minutes, buy the stock.
+If the price increases for 2 consecutive minutes, buy the stock.
 If the price has dropped in the past 2 units, sell the position.
 If the price remained the same, do not buy or sell.

 ### MLStategy